Sakhalinfox/orangepill.dev/_posts/2023-01-14-guide-to-verify-nostr-profile-nip05-identifier-with-your-domain.md

       In [snort.social](https://snort.social) you should see a 'Green check' next to your NIP-05 Identifier indicating that it was successfully setup and accessible with the above defined CORS permission.

-If you found this post useful feel free to leave a Lightning tip at:
+If you found this guide useful feel free to leave a Lightning tip at:

-**Lightning Address**: ezofox@orangepill.dev
+**Lightning Address**: ezofox@orangepill.dev, OR **LNURL**: ![Tipjar](https://raw.githubusercontent.com/Sakhalinfox/orangepill.dev/main/Tiplnurl.png)

-**LNURL**: ![Tipjar](https://raw.githubusercontent.com/Sakhalinfox/orangepill.dev/main/Tiplnurl.png)
+{: .notice--success}